Engineev/ravel/README.md

 following way.
 For each type of instructions, the number of execution is recorded during the interpretation, and `time` is computed by a weighted summation.
 The default weights are listed in the following table.
-You can change the weights by passing command line options like `--wsimple=2`.
+You can change the weights by passing in command line options like `--wsimple=2`.
+By default, cache is disabled.
+You may enable it by passing in `--enable-cache`.

 | Type   | Weight |
 |---     |---     |